naajidwritescode/naajidwritescode/README.md

 ### 🎮 Outside of Coding
 When I'm not studying or building things, you can usually find me:
-* Playing open-world games or rocket league on my PS5.
+* Playing open-world games on my PS5.
-* Managing my Fantasy Premier League (FPL) team and supporting Liverpool FC.
+* Watching and enjoying sports such as Football, Cricket, Tennis and F1

 ---